 When Should You Seek Medical Attention and Consider Diclofenac?

 When you are unable to manage back pain with OTC drugs and self-care, it is time to seek medical attention.
-Your doctor will suggest you some tests,
+Your doctor will suggest some tests,

 evaluate the cause of your back pain, and offer treatment accordingly.
 So the signs to seek medical attention are: